 This book was written by a pediatric anesthesiologist.
 She tells the story of a boy named Iggy who must have his tonsils out.
 The pictures are a great mix of cartoon images and real photos in the hospital.
 Recommended for ages 6-12.

 It is time for Julianna to have her tonsils taken out.
 With the support of her friends, her family, books and toys, she knows exactly what to expect.
 Recommended for ages 3-10.

 Harry is sick and needs to go to the hospital.
 He is scared of all the new people, needles, and staying the night in a strange place.
 This story of a hospital stay answers questions and helps children explore their feelings.
 Recommended for ages 4-12.

 This sensitive book shows the viewpoint of an older sibling when her younger sister needs to go the hospital for an operation.
 Recommended for ages 3-12.

 George has eaten a puzzle piece and needs to go the hospital to have the piece removed.
 Children will learn about hospitals in this fun book.
 Recommended for ages 3-8.

-This book written for parents offers advice from parents on how to cope with a child's hospitalization.
-With easy to read tips on preparing your child and handling procedures without trauma.
+This book written for parents offers advice for coping with a child’s hospitalization.
+It includes easy to read tips on preparing your child and handling procedures without trauma.